SignsPosted121/DungeonFighter/README.md

 # About This Project
 Probably one of my first projects in Unity.
 I developed the game for Android, and I worked on this game from 2017-2018 (when I was 15 until I was 16).
 It had a somewhat successful run on the android store, reaching a little over 100 free installs.
 I implemented ads, but at the time Slay the Spire had been released and I lost a lot of heart working on this beauty.
+### Editor's Note: This game was intended to be play in PORTRAIT mode on a mobile device.
+It will look strange on landscape mode for PC.

 # Highlights
 * Combat: The combat in this game was card based, drawn at random and you could use action points to make attacks.
 Each attack had different effects, target types, and stat buffs.